Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/dulaney-royal-rumble.typ

   match: "Q33",
   red_alliance: (teams: ("233282H", "9080C"), score: 19),
   blue_alliance: (teams: ("53B", "53D"), score: 13),
-  won: false,
+  outcome: "Loss",
   auton: "Blue",
   awp: false,
   strategy: [
     - Similar to the previous match, we planned to play as aggressively as we could.
     - 53B could not intake rings well, so they planned to play defensively.
   ],
   auton_notes: [
     - We won auton because the opposing alliance crossed the auton line.